Your complete guide to Zendesk customer satisfaction metrics

 Finding trends and root causes

-Once you have some data, it's time to play detective.
-You're looking for patterns that tell you what's really going on.
+Once you have some data, it's time to uncover insights.
+You're looking for patterns that help you optimize your service.
 Here are a few things to keep an eye on:

 Going from analysis to action